Skip to content

 How to Extract Profiled Data

-$ cd RBLN_MODEL_ZOO_PATH/pytorch/vision/image_classification/torchvision
+$ cd rbln-model-zoo/pytorch/nlp/bert/qa

 $ pip3 install -r requirements.txt

-$ python3 compile.py --model_name resnet50
+$ python3 compile.py --model_name base

 Profile the model by either setting the environment variable RBLN_PROFILER=1 while running inference, or by using the argument activate_profile=True in rebel.Runtime.

-• Using environment variable: set the environment variable RBLN_PROFILER=1 to enable RBLN Profiler
+• Using environment variable: set the environment variable RBLN_PROFILER=1 to enable RBLN Profiler.

-$ RBLN_PROFILER=1 python3 inference.py --model_name resnet50
+$ RBLN_PROFILER=1 python3 inference.py --model_name base

-• Using RBLN Runtime API: set activate_profiler=True to activate RBLN Profiler
+• Using RBLN Runtime API: set activate_profiler=True to activate RBLN Profiler.

 1